nouun/3cac/README.md

   "readOnly": false,              //?
 If true, pairs will only be printed and won't update bots "bots": [                       //  List of bot rules
     {
       "name": "Some Name",        //  The bot name, supports regex.
-For example, "\dAC" will only
+For example, "\dAC$" will only
                                   //                 match bots that end with a number then "AC" "pairs": {
         "min": 4,                 //?
 The minimum pairs (See stopBotIfNotEnough and startIfEnough)